 The Master of Arts in Clinical Mental Health Counseling is designed to provide specialized graduate training in proven counseling methods combined with sound theological principles.
 This degree fulfills the academic requirements in most states for licensure as a professional counselor (LPC) and certification as a national certified counselor (NCC).

-Richmont Graduate University is founded on principles that adhere to National Association of Evangelicals Statement of Faith appearing below.
+Richmont Graduate University is founded on principles that adhere to the National Association of Evangelicals Statement of Faith appearing below.
 This statement has been affirmed by more than seventy denominations and thus represents a broad evangelical consensus.
 All faculty members affirm this statement, and students who attend the Richmont will be taught from a Christian perspective.